withrain/getting_and_cleaning_data_course_project/CodeBook.md

 > Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-The reasoning behind my selection of features is that the assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
+It is the reasoning of features of mine that the assignment clearly specifies "Extracts only the measurements on the mean and standard deviation for each measurement."
-To be complete, I included all variables having to do with mean or standard deviation.
+My inclusion completely covers all variables related to mean or standard deviation.

 * mean(): Mean value
 * std(): Standard deviation

-Other estimates have been removed for the purpose of this excercise.
+No other estimates has remained for the exercise.

 ## Transformation

-* Read X_train.txt and X_test.txt and bind with row (10299x561 dimension)
+* Read X_train.txt and X_test.txt and bind to row (10299x561 dimension)
 * Read features.txt and set column name to the merged data set
 * Extract mean, std columns using grep function with regular expression (10299x66 dimension)
 * Read subject_train.txt, subject_test.txt and y_train.txt, y_test.txt, add columns to the merged data set (10299x68 dimension)